Cell phones are ubiquitous companions. I don’t like having one but the convenience and utility are undeniable.

 Bring Your Cell Phone to Ecuador

 U.S. cell phones are most likely blocked meaning that you cannot simply buy a new SIM card in Ecuador.
-I recently brought a Cingular phone from the United States and replaced the SIM card with one from Porta.
-The phone was “blocked” and the Porta card did not work.
+I recently brought a Cingular phone from the United States and replaced the SIM card with one from Claro.
+The phone was “blocked” and the Claro card did not work.